Interlibrary Loan Services FAQ

 - Materials that have been declared lost, missing, or are checked out to the bindery.

 - Materials needed for law review and law journal cite checking (see your editor for details).

 - Materials owned by a library on the University of Minnesota Twin Cities campus.
 Check the MNCAT Discovery Catalog to confirm the item is not owned by a library on our campus.
 Note: items owned by a U of M Twin Cities campus library may be requested using the University Libraries’ Get It! service (see description at http://www.lib.umn.edu/services/getit).

 - Items available from any of the local law school libraries (Mitchell Hamline and St. Thomas).
 Check the catalog of each library to confirm availability.
-Exception: U of M Law Faculty may request items held at local law school libraries via interlibrary loan by contacting the ILL office: email@example.com
+Exception: U of M Law Faculty and law journal staff (for source find purposes) may request items held at local law school libraries via interlibrary loan by contacting the ILL office: email@example.com

 Are some materials difficult to obtain?

 - Computer diskettes, videotapes, audio tapes, and other AV materials

 Send requests to David Zopfi-Jordan by any of the following methods:

 Use this Online Request Form to borrow books, DVDs, or to get copies of articles, chapters from books and other items from other libraries.